MrHedmad/blog/content/posts/future_research.md

 - The methods that will be used to achieve the objective(s), in as much detail as this phase allows, including, if needed, the statistical methods that will be applied to the data;
     - A consultation with a statistician is crucial at this point.
 - What are the expected results, if any.
     - While the practice of *expecting a result* is arguably negative - it may increase biases or trigger subconscious questionable research practices - it is in the nature of research to expect a particular outcome.
-It is therefore important to be aware of what the experimenter exoects in order to mitigate potential baises.
+It is therefore important to be aware of what the experimenter expects in order to mitigate potential biases.
 - Where to ask for funding, if it is needed.

 Depending on the scope of the project, this document, the *project plan*, may be large or small.
 It is important to underline that OR prescribes that *all* projects, of any size, are explicitly planned.